richgel999/uap_resources/oescsler.md

-Introduction from [The Chesapeake Connection](http://files.afu.se/Downloads/Books/Digitized_by_AFU/Quest_Publications/Oechsler,%20Bob%20-%20The%20Chesapeake%20Connection%20-%20Part%201%20of%202.pdf) by Bob Oeschsler (ex-NASA mission specialist) in 1989:
+Introduction from [The Chesapeake Connection](http://files.afu.se/Downloads/Books/Digitized_by_AFU/Quest_Publications/Oechsler,%20Bob%20-%20The%20Chesapeake%20Connection%20-%20Part%201%20of%202.pdf) by Bob Oechsler (ex-NASA mission specialist) in 1989:

 # The Evolution